 Mary Nelson is our Executive Director.
 She was a successful CEO and has earned a PhD and six honorary degrees.

 Mary Nelson has spent the last 40 years working in a faith-based community development on the west side of Chicago, seeking to carry out the asset based community development principles in concrete ways through her leadership of Bethel New Life, Inc. She is on the national Board of Sojurners (currently Chair) and Christian Community Development Association.
 She is also currently the coordinator of the Loyola University (Chicago) Institue of Pastoral Studies Masters in Social Justice and Community Development.
 Dr. Nelson is also the author of Empowerment.

-Brian was drawn to The Council for a Parliament of the World’s Religions’ commitment to peace, justice, and sustainability.
+Brian was drawn to the Parliament of the World’s Religions’ commitment to peace, justice, and sustainability.
 He brings to his work a keen interest in that dynamic place where faith intersects with the public square.
 Brian received his earliest education - as well as his introduction to faith in action - from the farm folk by and among whom he was reared.
 He has since been further educated at Saint Louis Christian College, Emmanuel Christian Seminary, and Chicago Theological Seminary.
 He has an extensive career in fundraising and event production for national agencies focusing on AIDS, Breast Cancer, and youth education.
 He is very excited to marry his passion and experience to advance the mission of the Parliament.